RishavAr/Evaluating-LLM-Agents-in-Android-World/README.md

 Hallucinations stayed low (7) despite more complex logic.
 Retry count increased to 90, indicating agent is thinking harder before locking in an answer.

+# Experiment: Action Normalization for Semantic Equivalence

+Problem:
+During evaluation, several correct predictions were marked as incorrect due to string mismatches — for example:

+Ground Truth: OPEN("Gmail")
+Predicted: CLICK("Gmail")
+Although semantically identical, the model was penalized for using different verbs (OPEN, CLICK, LAUNCH, etc.).

+Solution:

+We introduced an action normalization layer during evaluation that maps equivalent verbs to a canonical form.

+after this experiment accuracy jump to 72% with hallucination 8 and retries 39

 Analysis:

 Cleaning the goal helps focus the agent on correct intent.
 Step type lets the agent tailor reasoning (e.g., what to TYPE vs what to CLICK).
 Multi-retry allowed the agent to self-correct more efficiently, reducing blind guesses.
+LLMs can generalize well to UI tasks, but require good prompt design.
+Retry + Reflexion improves consistency but adds latency.
+Hallucination is a major bottleneck — future work can:
+Restrict output tokens using UI schema
+Train task-specific classifiers
+Semantic normalization is critical — especially for evaluating equivalence in open-domain predictions.

 # 📈 Key Takeaways